 All around us, our grain-farming neighbours are bringing in the harvest in big ways, with big machines and lots of dust.
 Canadian vineyards are picking and pressing fresh grapes.
 Vegetable farmers are frantically digging root vegetables.
 Berry harvest, however, is in wind-down mode.

 Saskatoon berries, picked right in the heat of the summer, have long been sent to the freezer.
 Ditto for our Kent strawberries.
-Raspberries, too, have been pressed and are in the tank.
-The last of our fall strawberries are being picked as we speak.
-Even the late-ripening chokecherries are off the bush and fermenting.
+Raspberries, too, have been picked and pressed.
+Even the late-ripening chokecherries are finished for the season.

 Our fall rituals, consequently, are somewhat non-harvest related!
 They include:

 And now on to the most important ritual of Fall – Thanksgiving!
-It arrives early this year – thus the mention in September’s newsletter.
 As you probably know (I mention it every year), I love this holiday and all the wonderful foods and flavours that come together.
 What seems more appropriate and authentic than incorporating the flavours of wild native berries into the Thanksgiving feast?
 You may not have as many people around your feasting table this year, but that’s no reason to pull back on flavours.
 We can help you accomplish just that.

 First of all, (and at the risk of repeating myself), if you haven’t paired our Bumbleberry Fruit Wine with roast turkey, be sure to treat yourself to this combination this year.
 And for the perfect ending, try serving one ounce of our Saskatoon Dessert Wine as an accompaniment to your pumpkin pie… I can only say “yum”.
 And as added incentive, we will be offering our “summer specials” right up til Thanksgiving this year, which means that our “turkey pack” – one Bumbleberry Fruit Wine and one Saskatoon Dessert Wine – will be available between now and Thanksgiving at all our markets for $40.00.
 (This includes our year-round, indoor, rain-and-snow-free Calgary Farmers and Edmonton Bountiful markets.)
 Come on down and get one!
 (Can’t visit all your friends or family this year?
 Drop off a chilled pack at their door… a perfect “hostess gift” even when it’s curbside!)

-Of course, there are many other ways to use fruit wines in the day’s feasting agenda.
-Having guests for the holiday?
+Of course, there are many other ways to use fruit wines in fall’s feasting agenda.
 Here’s a few of our favourites: